 The transitional constitution provides for an independent judiciary and recognizes customary law.
 The government did not generally respect judicial independence and impartiality.
 While the law requires the government to maintain courts at federal, state, and county levels, lack of infrastructure and trained personnel made this impossible, and few statutory courts existed below the state level.
 The formal justice sector remained weak and concentrated in a few urban centers.

 In many communities, customary courts remained the principal providers of judicial services.
 Customary courts maintained primary authority to adjudicate most criminal cases other than murder.
 Customary courts may deal with certain aspects of murder cases if judges remit the cases to them to process under traditional procedures and determine compensation according to the customs of the persons concerned.
 If this happens, the judge may sentence an individual convicted of murder to no more than 10 years’ imprisonment.
 Government courts heard cases of violent crime and acted as appellate courts for verdicts issued by customary bodies.
 Legal systems employed by customary courts varied, with most emphasizing restorative dispute resolution and some borrowing elements of sharia (Islamic law).
-Government sources estimated customary courts handled 80 percent of all cases due to the capacity limitations of statutory courts.
+Government sources estimated customary courts handled most cases due to the capacity limitations of statutory courts.

 Political pressure, corruption, discrimination toward women, and the lack of a competent investigative police service undermined both statutory and customary courts.
 Patronage priorities or political allegiances of traditional elders or chiefs commonly influenced verdicts in customary courts.
-Despite numerous pressures, some judges appeared to operate independently on low-profile cases.

 The transitional constitution provides for the right to a fair and public trial, but the government frequently did not enforce this right.

-Despite these protections law enforcement officers and statutory and customary court authorities commonly presumed suspects’ guilt, and suspects faced serious infringements of their rights.
+Despite protections provided under the transitional constitution, law enforcement officers and statutory and customary court authorities commonly presumed suspects’ guilt, and suspects faced serious infringements of their rights.
 Free interpretation was rarely offered, and when it was, it was of low quality.
 Most detainees were not promptly informed of the charges against them.
 Prolonged detentions often occurred, and defendants generally did not have adequate access to facilities to prepare a defense.
 While court dates were set without regard for providing adequate time to prepare a defense, long remands often meant detainees with access to a lawyer had sufficient time to prepare.
 Magistrates frequently compelled defendants to testify, and the absence of lawyers at many judicial proceedings often left defendants without recourse.

 Public trials were the norm both in customary courts, which usually took place outdoors, and in statutory courts.
 Some high-level court officials opposed media access to courts and asserted media should not comment on pending cases.
 The right to be present at trial and to confront witnesses was sometimes respected, but in statutory courts, the difficulty of summoning witnesses often precluded exercise of these rights.
 No government legal aid structure existed.